fdoganis/slides/README.md

-Slides for a 2020 course on Web AR, in French.
+Programming courses on 3D and Augmented Reality with a focus on Web Technologies such as THREE.js and WebXR.
 All slides have been created using the wonderful [Marp](https://yhatt.github.io/marp/).
 You can read them here: https://fdoganis.github.io/slides/